Bask, Gilan

-Bask (بسک, also Romanized as Basak; also known as Mīndogū) is a village in Kuhestani-ye Talesh Rural District, in the Central District of Talesh County, Gilan Province, Iran.
-At the 2006 census, its population was 323, in 83 families.
+Bask (بسک) (Note: Also romanized as Basak; also known as Mīndogū) is a village in Kuhestani-ye Talesh Rural District of the Central District in Talesh County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 323 in 83 households.
+The following census in 2011 counted 376 people in 94 households.
+The 2016 census measured the population of the village as 411 people in 113 households.